 A picture says a thousand words.
 I was once in a small village in Thailand when that time of the month arrived unannounced and I was totally unprepared.

 I headed to a small local shop run by two women only to find there were no tampons on display.
 I took my phone out, Googled a picture of one, and showed it to them.
 The younger girl just said “ooooh!”, ran to the back of the shop, and came back with them.

 Download photos of basic items, as well as a few medicines.
 It also helps to make a list of things you might need in the local language, but actual pictures have never failed me.

-This post contains affiliate links, which means that if you purchase something through the links provided, I’ll earn a commission at no extra cost to you.
-This helps the blog keep running, so thank you!
+Disclaimer: This post contains affiliate links.
+That means that, if you decide to purchase through them, I might earn a commission at no extra cost to you.
+This helps me keep this blog running, so thank you!